In This Article

 Risk tolerance refers to how much uncertainty or volatility you can handle without feeling too anxious or nervous about losing money.
 It depends on various factors such as your financial goals, time horizon, and income requirements.

 By assessing your risk tolerance, you can choose investments that align with your comfort level and avoid potential regrets later on.
-Keep in mind that market-linked investments come with risks such as market volatility, loss of principal, and uncertain tax consequences.
+Keep in mind that market-linked investments come with risks such as market volatility, loss of principal, and uncertain taxable consequences.

 Considerations While Investing in Market-Linked Instruments